Which energy suppliers have gone bust?

 27 January 2021Simplicity Energyc50,000 domestic

-Who’s replaced my business energy supplier?
+Who has replaced my energy supplier?

 Old supplierNew supplierDate